input-output-hk/marlowe-doc/tutorials/embedded-marlowe.md

 title: Marlowe embedded in Haskell
 ---

+# Marlowe embedded in Haskell

 In this tutorial we go back to the escrow example, and show how we can use the *embedding* of Marlowe in Haskell to make more readable, modular and reusable descriptions of Marlowe contracts.

-# A simple escrow contract, revisited.
+## A simple escrow contract, revisited

 ![Escrow](images/escrow.png)